 Other trimmings in pret-wear include shells, sequins, beads, coins, wooden carved beads, tussles, and anything you feel makes you look fancy.

-Tassels/Pom Poms: These two (See HERE) trimmings made appearances a couple of years ago and were all the rage in lawn suits.
+Tassels/Fringe/Pom Poms: These two (See HERE) trimmings made appearances last year and were all the rage in lawn suits (See HERE) and even in heavy formal wear (fringe only of course).
 These are playful additions to any Pakistani outfit, pret or even formal, and give the whole look a fun vibe with a whole lot of movement.

 Formal & Bridal Wear